Article

 Conclusion

-Moving from your Eikon .Net API to the Data Library for .Net should provide you with a path to acquire the desired content within your applications.
+Moving from your Eikon .Net API to the LSEG Data Library for .NET should provide you with a path to acquire the desired content within your applications.
 As we continue to improve and expand our content set, we anticipate there may be some differences.
 The goal of this article is to provide solutions that not only meet your needs but hopefully include additional value not present with the legacy platform.
 Please report any issues or challenges within our Q&A site using the tag: workspace-upgrade and we'll continue to update this article to do our best to ensure we can provide a suitable migration path.